Posted in Things To Do In Alaska

 Karsten’s Public House

-New to the Denali Canyon, Karsten’s Public House is located at McKinley Chalet Resort’s premier Base Camp.
-Featuring an exhibition kitchen and an urban, yet authentic Alaska feel, Karsten’s is the best place in the Denali area to grab a craft brew and some delicious bites.
-Enjoy fare like cumin and chili crusted spare ribs, a caribou burger or King crab fettuccine – Your tastebuds will thank you!
+Karsten’s Public House is located at McKinley Chalet Resort’s premier Denali Square entertainment complex.
+Featuring an exhibition kitchen and a modern, yet authentic Alaska feel, Karsten’s is the best place in the Denali area to grab a craft brew and some delicious bites.
+Enjoy fares like cumin and chili-crusted spareribs, a caribou burger or king crab fettuccine — your tastebuds will thank you!